luontola/web-intro/templates.md

 On a picture page, if you click the "Pictures" or "Return to album" link, it will take your browser to <http://localhost:4567/pictures/pictures.html> instead of <http://localhost:4567/pictures.html>.
 Similarly it tries to load your CSS from <http://localhost:4567/pictures/style.css> instead of <http://localhost:4567/style.css> (you can see this with your web browser's [developer tools][browser-developer-tools]).
 However, the link to the front page still works.

-The reason has to do with how relative links work.
-Read [Absolute vs. Relative Paths/Links][absolute-vs-relative-paths] for an explanation.
-Absolute links start with `http://` or similar.
-Other links are relative to the page where the link appears.
-To make a link point to the same target regardless of the page where it appears in your site, you should prefix the link with `/`, which makes it relative to the site's root path instead of the current page's path.
+The reason has to do with [absolute vs. relative paths][absolute-vs-relative-paths].
+Absolute paths start with `http://` or similar.
+Other paths are relative to the page where the link appears.
+To make links point to the same target regardless of the page where it appears in your site, the link's path should start with `/` so that it will be relative to the site's root path instead of the current page's path.

 Change all relative links in `views/layout.erb` and `views/picture.erb` to start with the `/` character.
 Check that the picture pages look right and all the links work.